edh5623/CS410_Project_Review_Augmenter/README.md

 This Chrome extension runs with a Python backend and uses a Flask webserver to allow JavaScript to call Python code.
 The Python code makes requests to the RedCircle API to get Target product review data.

-To run this extension we need to first add the extension to Chrome, run the Flask server included in this repo, and add a RedCircle API key.
+To run this extension we need to first add the extension to Chrome, add a RedCircle API key, and then run the Flask server included in this repo.

  * 1\.
 Clone this repo to your local machine.
  * 2\.
 Load the extension in Chrome: https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/